BasicAlgorithm/BasicAlgorithm/README.md

 ## About me

-Hi 👋, I am BasicAlgorithm.\
+Hi 👋, I am BasicAlgorithm.

-I am a ignorant about too many things but I am a little less about industrial engineering, cognitive science and computer science.\
-\
+An 1 year old unstoppable baby babbling how the algorithm of Artificial General Intelligence is.

 🔭  I am focus on find out The First, I think it will be short and really basic, Algorithm.\
-👯  I am looking to collaborate/work/practice on any brain/biology lab.\
+👯  I am looking for postgraduate studies.
+(I already don't use diapers and my parents gave me permission)\
-🌱  I am currently studying CS and cog sci.
+🌱  I am always learning multidisciplinary and interdisciplinary things looking for transdisciplinary things.

 ## My main work